DrLex0/quake-frogbots/waypoint/README.md

 These steps do not need to be done in this exact order, but you will typically move from the top to the bottom of this list as you progress.

 1. Use `,` and `.` or the scroll wheel to select a **ZONE** number.
    - Zones could be considered parts of the map where everything is within reach without having to cross obstacles or run a long distance.
-For instance 2 floors that require traversing a big staircase or elevator, must get a different zone.
+See the guidelines below.
      Zone numbers do not impose a preference, I usually start with 1 for the “main” zone where most of the action will happen and go up from there, but you can use any number for any part of the map, and you can skip numbers.
    - There can be up to _32 markers_ in one zone.
 If you exceed this, you must split up zones.
 2. Activate the desired marker and set its zone: `ENTER` or `Q`.
 Do this for all markers you consider the same zone.
+   - Guidelines for assigning markers to zones:
+     1. going from one marker to another within the same zone _must not_ require passing through another zone's markers, moving between markers of the same zone must only involve following paths within the zone;
+     2. markers within a zone must be within a reasonably short travel time, no more than a few seconds;
+     3. do not create zones that are one elongated chain of markers, split those up into shorter chains;
+     4. if going from marker _B_ to _A_ takes much longer than going from _A_ to _B,_ for instance _A→B_ is a simple jump, _B→A_ requires taking staircases, elevators, swimming, … then A and B must be in different zones.
 3. Add extra markers where needed for constructing paths such that bots won't get stuck on geometry: move to the spot and `MOUSE1`.
 Do not overdo this, but don't leave huge gaps between markers either.
    Remember to also assign a zone to the new markers.
 If a zone number is currently selected, new markers automatically get this zone.
 4. Assign **GOALS** to items: things the bot will want to fetch: weapons, ammo, health, powerups.
 Use `,.` or scroll to select GOAL number and again use `ENTER` or `Q` on the marker.